felixplasser/theodore-qc/doc/source/installation.rst

 Python3
 ~~~~~~~

+TheoDORE 3 is compatible with python3 and no compatibility to python2 is maintained.

-Starting with TheoDORE 2.0, the suggested python version is python 3.5 but TheoDORE is also compatible with python 2.7.14 .
+The older release, TheoDORE 2.4 is still compatible with python v2.7.14.

-*Note*: Due to the switch to python3 it is necessary that all external packages are available under python3.

 External packages
 ~~~~~~~~~~~~~~~~~

-Four external packages are used by TheoDORE:
+The following external packages are used by TheoDORE and require a separate instatllation:

-    - [python3-numpy](http://numpy.scipy.org/) - for basic numerical manipulations
+    - `python3-numpy <http://numpy.scipy.org/>`_ - for basic numerical manipulations
-    - [python3-matplotlib](http://matplotlib.sourceforge.net/) (optional) - for plotting of graphs
+    - `python3-matplotlib <http://matplotlib.sourceforge.net/>`_ *(optional)* - for plotting of graphs
-    - [python-openbabel](http://openbabel.org/wiki/Python) (optional) - for extended file-parsing capabilities of molecular structure files
+    - `python-openbabel <http://openbabel.org/wiki/Python>`_ *(optional)* - for extended file-parsing capabilities of molecular structure files
-    - [ORBKIT](http://orbkit.github.io/) (optional) - for creating cube files of densities

-The `numpy` and `matplotlib` packages are usually readily available with the standard installation tools, e.g. `apt-get`, `yum` etc. Alternatively, they may be downloaded from the URLs specified.
+    The ``numpy`` and ``matplotlib`` packages are usually readily available with the standard installation tools, e.g. ``apt-get``, ``yum`` etc. Alternatively, they may be downloaded from the URLs specified.
 If no integrated installation is performed, then it is necessary to add these libraries to the `PYTHONPATH` (see above).

-For the installation of `orbkit` use the dedicated [TheoDORE fork on github](https://github.com/felixplasser/orbkit) and follow the installation instructions given there.

-*Note*: the [cclib](http://cclib.github.io/) package is distributed as part of TheoDORE (starting in Version 1.3) and no separate installation step is necessary.
+The following external packages are provided along with the TheoDORE distribution in the ``external`` directory.

+    - `cclib <http://cclib.github.io/>`_ - For file parsing work.
+Installation not required, activated via symbolic link from main TheoDORE directory
+    - `colt <https://github.com/mfsjmenger/colt>`_ - User interface.
+Installation not required, activated via symbolic link from main TheoDORE directory
+    - `ORBKIT <http://orbkit.github.io/>`_ *(optional)* - For creating cube files of densities.
+Installation required.

 Using anaconda
 ~~~~~~~~~~~~~~

 A straightforward and universal way of installing most of the required packages is through the use of Anaconda.

-First download the [anaconda distribution](https://www.anaconda.com/distribution/) and do the installation.
+First download the `anaconda distribution <https://www.anaconda.com/distribution/>`_ and do the installation.
 Then run the commands:

 ::